akshath-raj/FatigueDetection/README.md

 # Fatigue Detection

-Please refer to the fatigue detection .pptx for details
+Please refer to the fatigue detection .pptx for more details